Innovate Durban Funding Map

 - Innovator add and validate: Local innovators were invited to assist with adding to and validating content in the initial funding map.
 This stage included two 1-day workshops to review potential funding instruments and explore ways of collecting information on potential funding sources.

-- Integrated (living) map: Additional content and feedback from innovators was integrated into a final map, which Innovate Durban intends sharing and updating with regular input from local innovators.
+- Integrated (living) map: Additional content and feedback from innovators was integrated into a final map, which Innovate Durban intends sharing and updating with regular input from partners.

 Funding map dashboard